Bill Maher: ‘There Are No Christian Terrorist Armies’

 Going all the way back to his 2014 program that involved fellow atheist, author, and friend Sam Harris and the actor Ben Affleck, Bill joined with Harris in rattling off the details of a Pew Research Poll that found some pretty astounding views even among moderate Muslims.

-Among those views — three in four Palestinians favor stoning as punishment for adulterers; 58 percent of Jordanians support corporal punishments including partial dismemberment for lesser crimes (like theft); and 85 percent of Moroccans believe children should receive equal shares of an inheritance (weighted in favor of male children).
+Among those views — three-out-of-four Palestinians favor stoning as punishment for adulterers; 58 percent of Jordanians support corporal punishments including partial dismemberment for lesser crimes (like theft); and 85 percent of Moroccans believe children should receive equal shares of an inheritance (weighted in favor of male children).

 Harris said during the episode that Islam is “the motherlode of bad ideas,” touching off a heated argument with Affleck, who accused him and Bill Maher of sounding Islamophobic.

 Maher frequently pressures the religion for findings such as those above, particularly when there is a terrorist attack in the news.
-It has gotten him pushback from those within his own political ideology with liberal websites like Salon and Huffington Post calling him out and University of California-Berkeley students demanding the cancellation of a planned keynote speech.
+It has gotten him pushback from those within his own political ideology with liberal websites like Salon and Huffington Post calling him out, and University of California-Berkeley students demanding the cancellation of a planned keynote speech.

-(In the end, Maher was not disinvited.)
+In the end, Maher was not disinvited.

 Bill Maher on Berkeley riot: The left has a ‘problem’ with free speech https://t.co/pajauDN3bv pic.twitter.com/IeinG1ETkg — World News (@24H_WorldNews) February 4, 2017